danelee2601/copied_document_checker/README.md

 import copied_document_checker
 from copied_document_checker import copied_doc_checker <br>

-\# path of the directory that contains the document files that you want to inspect. example_path = os.path.dirname(copied_document_checker.\_\_file\_\_) + '/students_homeworks_example'  # you can put your directory print('\n# example_path: ', example_path, end='\n\n')
+\# path of the directory(folder) that contains the document files that you want to inspect. example_path = os.path.dirname(copied_document_checker.\_\_file\_\_) + '/students_homeworks_example'  # you can put your directory
+print('\n# example_path: ', example_path, end='\n\n')